 The Google search results paint a very interesting picture.

 When I combine it with my 14+ years experience in sales & sales leadership training and my 25+ years experience as a sales professional, I can’t help but think that there are countless businesses searching for a solution that will never deliver the outcomes they focus on … but it doesn’t have to be this way!

 Over 28k of Google searches a month in the UK aim to find suitable sales training.
 This could mean, that 99% of the people performing these searches believe the key to improving results is to get a sales trainer in.
 Problem solved.

-I’d agree that the 28k searches for ‘sales training’ would be justified if all of these people were part of organisations that have a thriving coaching culture.
-In which case, by all means – find a decent sales training provider, maintain your coaching culture and see your bottom line shoot up.
+I’d agree that the 28k searches for ‘sales training’ are absolutely justified, if all of these people are part of organisations with a thriving coaching culture.
+Sales managers and leaders coach the mindset, skill set and activity of their teams on regular basis.
+They spot gaps in their skills, find a decent sales training provider, roll out the skill training, keep up the coaching afterwards, to finally see their bottom line shoot up.
+Easy.